2000prcs/show-me-the-strings/README.md

 ## Testing

 Tests were built with Jest & Enzyme.
-I implemented unit tests for `HomePage` component with `test:string` command.
+I implemented unit tests for `HomePage` and `InputPage` component with `test:string` command.

 ```sh
 npm run test:string